And Then There Was Shawn: Broadcast

 The episode earned an 8.5 Nielsen rating during its initial broadcast.
 Though not conceived as a Halloween episode (the series had produced "The Witches of Pennbrook" as its 1997 Halloween special), it was frequently rebroadcast on Halloween.
 Writer Jeff Menell states the network received some complaints from viewers claiming the episode was too scary.

 Reception

 Various websites and reviewers have called "And Then There Was Shawn" one of the best episodes of Boy Meets World.
 A retrospective by The A.V.
 Club referred to it as the best episode of the series.
 Screen Rant called it "the perfect tribute to horror movies of the '90s".
 Yardbarker referred to it as "the greatest episode of any series on TGIF", IGN ranked it third on their list of the best episodes of the series.
 BuzzFeed ranked the episode fourth on its list of "The 15 Best Halloween TV Episodes Ever", and Us Weekly included it on their list of best Halloween episodes.
-The episode holds a 9.5 rating on IMDb, making it the highest rated episode of the series.